mj079/BlogMe-React-Fullstack-App/README.md

 # BlogMe
 BlogMe is a blogging web app which leverages Appwrite for storage and backend sevices.
-The documentation could serve as a reference to my future projects.
+This documentation was intended to serve as a reference to my future projects.
 ## Installation
 1. `nmp create vite@latest`
 3. `npm install @reduxjs/toolkit react-redux react-router-dom appwrite @tinymce/tinymce-react html-react-parser react-hook-form`